EliasAL2/EliasAL2.github.io/_pages/about.md

 </p>

-In the final image the desired object is now marked with a red segmentation mask.
+In the final image, the desired object is now marked with a red segmentation mask.
 The even more impressive part here though is not the part that is segmented but that part that isn't.
-Through the high accuracy the entire rest of the image stays unchanged and unsgemnted only highliting the actual desired object.
+Through the high accuracy, the entire rest of the image stays unchanged and unsegmented only highlighting the actual desired object.
 A feat that other models rarely achieve given the complex input texts that LISA was tested on.
-To show that this isn't just a one of example here are some other segmented images with the respective input next to it.
+To show that this isn't just one example here are some other segmented images with the respective input next to it.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/9c0414c4-595c-4763-adf6-b532dbbe1b72" width="500" title="Resulting Image of Lisa">
 </p>

 **Training:**
-Training LISA invovles a meticulous apporach of data formulation and parameter 	optimization.
+Training LISA involves a meticulous approach of data formulation and parameter optimization.
 The training data is curated from various existing datasets.
-The data 	includes semantic segmentation datasets for multi-class labels, referring 	segmentation datasets for explicit object descriptions and visual question answering 	datasets to maintain the model's original capabilities.
+The data includes semantic segmentation datasets for multi-class labels, referring segmentation datasets for explicit object descriptions and visual question-answering datasets to maintain the model's original capabilities.
-During training LISA optimizes a weghted combination of text generation loss and 	segmentation mark loss.
-The text generation loss ensures the models proficiency in 	generating accurate textual responsess.
-The segmenation mask loss on the other 	hand encourages the production of high-quality segmenation results.
+During training, LISA optimizes a weighted combination of text generation loss and segmentation mark loss.
+The text generation loss ensures the model's proficiency in generating accurate textual responses.
+The segmentation mask loss on the other hand encourages the production of high-quality segmentation results.
 The loss is computed using a combination of binary cross-entropy and DICE loss functions.
-To fine-tune the model efficiently while at the same time preserving its learned 	knowledge LISA leverages techniques like LoRA which helps reducing the trainable 	parameters (It does so by...).
+To fine-tune the model efficiently while at the same time preserving its learned knowledge LISA leverages techniques like LoRA which helps reduce the trainable parameters.
 Certain parts of the model are frozen like the vision backbone in order to prevent severe forgetting.
-Specific componetns tho like token 	embeddings and the decoderr are fine-tuned to adapt to the segmentation task.
+Specific components tho like token embeddings and the decoder are fine-tuned to adapt to the segmentation task.

 Experiment